muarshad01/Docker_and_Kubernetes/1_Dive_Into_Docker.md

 ## 3: Why use Docker?

-* Docker makes it really easy to "install and run software" without worrying about setup or dependencies
+* Docker makes it really easy to **install and run software** without worrying about **setup or dependencies**.

 ***

 ## 4: What is Docker?

 * Docker is a platform or ecosystem around creating and running containers
-* Image: Single file with all the deps and config required to run a program
+* Image: Single file with all the dependencies and configs required to run a program
 * Container: Instance of an image.
 Runs a program.
 A CONTAINER IS A PROGRAM WITH ITS OWN ISOLATED SET OF HARDWARE RESOURCES.

 ***